A Walk on the Leipzig Music Trail, Leipzig

 5) Nikolaikirche (St. Nicholas Church) (must see)

-One of the most important churches of Leipzig is named for St Nicholas, the patron saint of travelers and merchants.
+One of the most important churches of Leipzig is named for Saint Nicholas, the patron saint of travelers and merchants.
 The church started in 1185 as a Romanesque-style edifice with two look-alike towers.
 It was enlarged and redone in the 16th century in the Gothic "hall church" style, which features a nave and aisles of approximately equal height, united under a single immense roof.
 The Baroque-style central tower was added in 1730.

 The interior was remodeled in 1797, in a Neoclassical style, by architect Johann Carl Friedrich Dauthe.
 Inside, the apse is semicircular with a barrel vault roof.
 The narrow nave is supported by graceful Egyptian-style columns, with palm-shaped capitals.
 The interior colors are in two pastel shades of pale green and dusty rose.